 We identified one significant component being the parent company audited by the Group engagement team.
-Following the disposal of businesses in prior years all other subsidiaries are non-trading or dormant for the year.
+Following the disposal of businesses in prior years all other subsidiaries were either non-trading or dormant during the year.
+The Group engagement team performed analytical procedures on the non-significant components.